 It is a difficult game to master but also, on the other hand, a very rewarding game when you can pull off the shots, and this becomes addictive as you’ll want to play for more wins.

-Next up you have the multiplayer options: you can either play an opponent in couch co-op mode or you can go online and challenge players from around the world in real-time tournaments.
+Next up you have the multiplayer options for Snooker 19: you can either play an opponent in couch co-op mode or you can go online and challenge players from around the world in real-time tournaments.

 Playing a real-time opponent is completely different from playing an AI opponent like in most games, also this mode is better for a casual quick game especially if you are playing the six red modes.
 The couch co-op plays similar to that of FIFA as you are both on the screen at the same time.